 If you are currently covered by Medicare you have likely received some information about the Medicare Open Enrollment Period, or OEP.
-Starting the with the plan year of 2019, there are some changes taking place with the Medicare Open Enrollment Period.
+Starting with the plan year of 2020, there are some changes taking place with the Medicare Open Enrollment Period.

 It is important to be aware of some key dates and to know what you can and cannot do with your Medicare coverage during this time.